NFL LEGEND JIM BROWN: HE RAN AGAINST THE WIND!

 The Cardinals threaten to sue, all of the threats and posturing between the two clubs never materialized in a lawsuit.
 Avatus remained with the Rough Riders and enjoyed a fruitful season in 1953, finishing among the league leaders in rushing, scoring, pass interceptions, punting, and kickoff returns.

-He played in the Canadian league through 1957, was twice named to the All-Star team, and in 1955 received the Jeff Russel Memorial Trophy as the Most Outstanding Player in the Eastern Division.
+He played in the Canadian league through 1957, was twice named to the All-Star team.
+In 1955 he received the Jeff Russel Memorial Trophy as the Most Outstanding Player in the Eastern Division.

 Avatus Stone was last seen in 1958 in the camp of the NFL Baltimore Colts.
 He played in one game and disappeared again for the last time.